-The internal flood probabilistic safety assessment characterizes risk to the plant from flooding scenarios from sources in the plant.
+The internal flood PSA characterizes risk to the plant from flooding scenarios from sources in the plant.
 The critical sources considered are high volume and high flow service water systems.
-Again, the approach is similar to that taken in any probabilistic safety assessment study (see Figure 2).
+Again, the approach is similar to that taken in any PSA study (see Figure 2).
 Tasks 1 to 3 identify flooding sources and targets potentially impacted by floods.
-Plant walk downs are conducted to confirm understanding of the plant layout and condition of systems, structures and components from a flood perspective.
+Plant walk downs are conducted to confirm understanding ofthe plant layout and condition of systems, structures and components from a flood perspective.
 On this basis, qualitative screening is performed in Task 4, ruling out areas where no flood sources exist, or systems, structures and components of importance are inconsequentially impacted.
 Tasks 5 through 8 characterize flood scenarios on the basis of their consequences and impacts, and consider the potential for mitigating such hazards.
 Tasks 9 and 10 integrate and quantify the modelling of these flooding scenarios to arrive at an evaluation of core damage frequency due to internal floods.
 Tasks 11 and 12 were not necessary in the study at either Bruce A or Bruce B due to the low overall risk and confirmation of unit similarity during walkdowns.

-Level 1 Internal Flood severe core damage frequency at Bruce A is 6.3E-08/reactor-yr (six in one hundred million), and at Bruce B is 8.0E-08/reactor-yr (eight in one hundred million).
-These both meet the Bruce Power safety goal of 1E-04/reactor-yr (one in ten thousand).
+Level 1 Internal Flood severe core damage frequency at Bruce A is 5.9E-08/reactor-yr (less than one in one million), and at Bruce B is 1.2E-07/reactor-yr (less than one in one million).
+These both meet the safety goal of 1E-04/reactor-yr (one in ten thousand).